-If required, also a higher tier risk assessment based on higher tier field studies should be presented and evaluated in the core assessment.
-The field studies should be evaluated following the guidance given in part 2 of the document by de Jong et al. (A guidance document of the Dutch platform for the assessment of higher tier studies, Guidance for summarizing earthworm field studies, RIVM 2006).
+If required, a higher tier risk assessment based on higher tier field studies should be presented and evaluated in the core assessment.
+The field studies should be evaluated following the guidance given in part 2 of the document by de Jong et al. (A guidance document for summarizing earthworm field studies, RIVM 2006.
+See reference in Section 22.8) and Appendix I of the Technical report on the outcome of the Pesticides Peer Review Meeting on general recurring issues in ecotoxicology (EFSA, 2019).
 Old field studies should always be re-evaluated according to this guidance.
-The interpretation of the acceptability/representativeness of the field study for the specific agricultural landscape and protection goals should be done for each Member state.
-If field studies from other zones are used in the risk assessment, it must be shown that the exposure profile is representative for the uses applied for and Northern zone conditions, (see Table 8).
-If a new field study is performed it is recommended that the concentration of the active substance in the soil is measured and presented.
+The interpretation of the acceptability/representativeness of the field study for the specific agricultural landscape and protection goals should be done for each MS. Field studies from the Southern zone are not accepted.
+If field studies from the Central zone are used, it must be shown that the exposure profile is representative for the uses applied for and NZ conditions (see Table 21.1), taking into account the chemical properties of the active substance(s).
+If a new field study is performed, the concentration of the active substance in the soil must be measured and presented.
+The measured concentration of the active substance should be compared to the calculated PEC{acc} used in the tier 1 risk assessment.
+If the measured concentrations do not cover the calculated PEC{acc}, it must be demonstrated by scientific reasoning why the exposure in the field study could still be considered relevant.
 The evaluation should also include recovery times for the organisms and information on how many % of the organisms that are affected.
 For the core assessment initial effect less than 50 % (according to RIVM 2006) and recovery within a growing season for representative field studies are required.